 Has coaching been scientifically proven?

-Yes, it has been proven to be extremely effective.
+Yes, coaching has been proven to be extremely effective.
 The International Coaching Federation conducted a global study on coaching and the results will blow you away:

 - 80% of those coached saw improved self-confidence